 In an expansion on the rights set forth in the Constitution, the U.S. Supreme Court established, in its 1966 ruling in Miranda v.
 Arizona, that anyone taken into custody be provided with notice of the following:

-- That they have the right to be represented by counsel
+- that they have the right to be represented by counsel; and

 Though some of the provisions of Miranda have been weakened, it remains the law of the land.